 Please pass horses wide and slow.

 Most horse riders would prefer not to ride on the roads.
 However, a lack of off-road access means using roads is a necessity for many riders.
 Riders have the same right to be on the road as motorists, cyclists or any other user group.
 With a bit of understanding and consideration on both sides, there’s room for everyone to use the roads in harmony and safety.

 It’s important to understand that horses are flight animals.
-This means that however well-trained and calm a horse normally is, they can still be unpredictable and frightened by something they perceives as a threat.
+This means that however well-trained and calm a horse normally is, they can still be unpredictable and frightened by something they perceive as a threat.
 This is their natural instinct and means a horse’s reaction to a threat is to try to escape the situation.

 A bird flying out from behind a hedgerow or a plastic bag blowing in the wind may cause a horse to unexpectedly spook into the road – and into your oncoming car.
 There is little a rider can do about this as such natural behavioural instincts are strong.

 This is why it’s vital to always pass horses slowly and with plenty of room.